 Adult Neuropsychology Fellowship.
-THIS POSITION IS NOT AVAILABLE FOR 2014-2015.
 The postdoctoral fellowship in adult neuropsychology meets International Neuropsychological Society/American Psychological Association Division 40 training guidelines.
 The program has been approved for affiliation by APPCN.
 Neuropsychology fellows only participate in the Emory University School of Medicine Postdoctoral Fellowship Program in Professional Psychology during the second year of their fellowship.

 The fellowship provides two years of intensive training and supervised clinical experience in neuropsychological diagnosis, cognitive rehabilitation, and team consultation.
 Neuropsychological assessments incorporate both quantitative and qualitative approaches to testing and are focused on the diagnosis of cognitive syndromes, the specification of functional strengths and weaknesses, and the development of detailed and practical recommendations for patient rehabilitation.
 The approach to cognitive rehabilitation emphasizes the enhancement of real world performance using compensatory aids and strategies.
 Fellows conduct neuropsychological examinations (including Wada testing and corticol mapping assessments), provide feedback to patients and family members, provide consultation to rehabilitation teams, develop and carry out cognitive rehabilitation programs, and acquire supervisory skills as they work with practicum students and technicians.
 Optional supervised psychotherapy experiences also are available.

 In addition to receiving individual supervision, fellows participate in a variety of conferences and seminars including Rehabilitation Medicine, Neurology, and Psychiatry Grand Rounds, as well as Neuropsychology Case Seminar, Epilepsy Case Conference, and Neuropathology Rounds.
 Fellows are involved in research and are expected to develop a research idea by the end of the first year and to conduct a study during the second year.
 Fellows are provided with supervised grant writing experience.